Faith Ringgold: Quilts and other textiles

 Tar Beach 2 (1990), by Ringgold.
 This painted story quilt tells the story of Cassie Louise Lightfoot, an 8-year-old girl who dreams of flying over her family's Harlem apartment building and throughout the rest of New York City.
 Photo taken at the Delaware Art Museum in 2017.

 Ringgold stated she switched from painting to fabric to get away from the association of painting with Western European traditions.
-Similarly, the use of quilt allowed her advocation of the feminist movement as she could simply roll up her quilts to take to the gallery, therefore negating the need of any assistance from her husband.
+She turned to textile, fiber arts, and mixed media assemblages as a means of both engaging with African sources associated with the Black Arts movement and the "craft" media associated with the feminist movement.
+The use of textiles like quilts also gave Ringgold the autonomy advocated by the feminist movement: she could simply roll up her quilts to take to the gallery, therefore negating the need of any assistance from her husband.

+Ringgold's initial inspiration to incorporate this kind of media into her own work came, however, from outside the Black Arts and feminist art movements.
 In the summer of 1972, Ringgold travelled to Europe with her daughter Michele.
 While Michele went to visit friends in Spain, Ringgold continued on to Germany and the Netherlands.
 In Amsterdam, she visited the Rijksmuseum, which became one of the most influential experiences affecting her mature work, and subsequently, led to the development of her quilt paintings.
-In the museum, Ringgold encountered a collection of 14th- and 15th-century Tibetan and Nepali paintings, which inspired her to produce fabric borders around her own work.
+In the museum, Ringgold encountered a collection of 14th- and 15th-century Tibetan thangkas (Tibetan Buddhist paintings mounted on a textile backing), which inspired her to produce fabric borders around her own work.

-When she returned to the United States, a new painting series was born: The Slave Rape Series.
+Ringgold created her first thangka-inspired works with the Feminist series.
+Each of the vertically-oriented works in this series consisted of an unstretched painted scene, centered on an abstracted landscape, that was framed with a fabric border.
+Ringgold paired the landscape with a quote drawn from the anthology Black Women in White America.
+Statements by African-American women like Shirley Chisholm and Sojourner Truth emphasized gender prejudice as stronger than racial prejudice.
+The Slave Rape Series was another set of works echoing the format and materials of the thangka.
 In these works, Ringgold took the perspective of an African woman captured and sold into slavery.
 Her mother, Willi Posey, collaborated with her on this project, as Posey was a popular Harlem clothing designer and seamstress during the 1950s and taught Ringgold how to quilt in the African-American tradition.
 This collaboration eventually led to their first quilt, Echoes of Harlem, in 1980.
 Ringgold was also taught the art of quilting in an African-American style by her grandmother, who had in turn learned it from her mother, Susie Shannon, who was a slave.